Nexam/NexHud/NexHUD/Config/Readme-searchs.txt

     ---> this is the paramaters for the search.
 You need at least one parameter.

 searchMaxRadius : You can specify a maximum radius to speedup the search.
 The maximum is 100.
-The default value is 100.
+                  The default value is 100 for system and 20 for bodies.
+                  Note that increasing the distance increase the search time.

 ========================
 SYSTEM SEARCH PARAMETERS